akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 He was silent a moment to think.
 “But to walk with her.”

 “Sooth?”
 The firelight caught the lines in Harold’s face, the grey in his beard.
 He noted the man’s ink-stained nails.
-“A question then—to a man of learning—turn your ear to this tale of mine.”
+“An enigma for a scholar then.”

 “A farmer’s son, a merchant, and a knight each came seeking the same farm girl.
 The farmer’s son wanted a soft life – warm hearth, full belly, no more war.
 The merchant wanted a name – to sit at the high table, to be called ‘lord.’
 The knight wanted power – land to rule, men to command.”